-Goals Supported Maintain and Preserve Existing Housing Community Funding Street and Sidewalk Improvements Public Facilities AFH Goal: Affirmative Marketing of Housing AFH Goal: Facilitate Streamlined Review of Housing AFH Goal: Support Education of Stakeholders AFH Goal: Strengthen Section 8 Program AFH Goal: Retention of Special Needs Housing AFH Goal: Support Displaced Households AFH Goal: Reasonable Accommodation Policy AFH Goal: Dev. of Accessory Dwelling Units Needs Addressed Affordable Housing Public Services Community Development Public Facilities Improvements AFH Factor: Lack of Effective Marketing Strategies AFH Factor: Development Approval Challenges AFH Factor: Lack of Support for Affordable Housing AFH Factor: Resistance to Density and Growth AFH Factor: Lack of Zoning Flexibility Funding CDBG: \$105,000 Description Provide funds for staff and overhead to administer the CDBG grant.
+Goals Supported Maintain and Preserve Existing Housing Community Funding Street and Sidewalk Improvements AFH Goal: Affirmative Marketing of Housing AFH Goal: Facilitate Streamlined Review of Housing AFH Goal: Support Education of Stakeholders AFH Goal: Strengthen Section 8 Program AFH Goal: Retention of Special Needs Housing AFH Goal: Support Displaced Households AFH Goal: Reasonable Accommodation Policy AFH Goal: Dev. of Accessory Dwelling Units Needs Addressed Affordable Housing Public Services Community Development Public Facilities Improvements AFH Factor: Lack of Effective Marketing Strategies AFH Factor: Development Approval Challenges AFH Factor: Lack of Support for Affordable Housing AFH Factor: Resistance to Density and Growth AFH Factor: Lack of Zoning Flexibility Funding CDBG: \$105,000 Description Provide funds for staff and overhead to administer the CDBG grant.
 The City will also provide a \$25,000 grant to an agency for provision of Fair Housing services to come from admin.
 Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities The fair housing grant will serve approximately 215 households.
 Location Description Project will take place in City of San Mateo.
 Planned Activities Administrative costs for management of the CDBG program.
 In addition, the City will provide funds for the provision of fair housing activities.
 4 Project Name Street and Sidewalk Reconstruction Target Area CDBG Priority Neighborhood Goals Supported Street and Sidewalk Improvements Needs Addressed Community Development

-Funding CDBG: \$525,697
+Funding CDBG: \$600,000

 Description Funding to reconstruct failing streets and sidewalks as well as other pedestrian safety improvements.

-Target Date 6/30/2024
+Target Date 6/30/2023

 Estimate the number and type of families that will benefit from the proposed activities Project will be completed in the CDBG Priority Neighborhood, which has approximately 20,000 residents

 Location Description Project will be completed in the CDBG Priority Neighborhood.

-Planned Activities Funds will be used for street safety improvements focusing on sidewalk improvements within the CDBG Priority Neighborhood.
+Planned Activities Funds will be used for street safety improvements focusing on bike lane improvements within the CDBG Priority Neighborhood.

 5 Project Name Affordable Housing

 Target Area

 Goals Supported Affordable Housing

 Needs Addressed Affordable Housing

 Funding City sources: \$6,850,000

 Description Construction of 225 affordable housing units and public parking garage on two sites in downtown San Mateo.
 Housing funds will not be used for public parking.

 Target Date 12/23/2023

 Estimate the number and type of families that will benefit from the proposed activities 225 families

 Location Description 480 E. 4th Avenue, San Mateo, CA 94401 and 400 E. 5th Avenue, San Mateo, CA 94401

 Planned Activities Construction of new housing

 6 Project Name Microbusiness Assistance

 Target Area

 Goals Supported Community Funding

 Needs Addressed Public Services

-Funding CDBG: \$25,000

-Description Economic development grant of \$25,000 to Renaissance Entrepreneurship Center for microbusiness assistance activity.
-The funds for this activity will not be counted under public service cap as they are a microbusiness assistance program for economic development.
+Funding CDBG: \$25,000 Description Economic development grant of \$25,000 to Renaissance Entrepreneurship Center for microbusiness assistance activity.
 Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities The economic development program will serve 30 businesses.
-Location Description Planned Activities Renaissance Entrepreneurship Center: provides customized training for English and Spanish speaking business owners to start and grow small businesses.
+Location Description Project will serve the community members citywide.
+Planned Activities Renaissance Entrepreneurship Center: provides customized training for English and Spanish speaking business owners to start and grow small businesses.
 Goal is to serve 30 businesses.
 The funds for this activity will not be counted under public service cap as they are a microbusiness assistance program for economic development.
-7 Project Name Public Facilities Target Area Goals Supported Public Facilities Needs Addressed Public Facilities Improvements Funding CDBG: \$100,000 Description Provide funds for repairs and health/safety measures to be completed at buildings used by non-profit agencies as well as city facilities for provision of public services.
-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 3,000 1,375 unduplicated low-income San Mateo clients patients are annually served at the San Mateo Free Clinic and Food Pharmacy Samaritan House Program and Administrative Offices Location Description 19 W 39[#]4031 Pacific Blvd Ave , San Mateo, CA 94403